wp-plugins/event-rocket/readme.txt

 * Precise editing of venue coordinates becomes possible for when street addresses just don't cut it
 * A 404 Laser has been added to help blast away pesky 404 issues
 * Event widgets can be deployed as shortcodes and you can embed events inline *anywhere* using the `[event_embed]` shortcode
-* You can access all event setting tabs directly from the admin menu
 * Clean up and remove events data if you decide you don't need it any longer

 Check out the FAQs and screenshots for more examples.